 After breakfast, transfer to the Glasgow airport for your departing flight.

 Enhance Your Journey

 Elevate your experience with a host of options available for an additional cost.

 Discover the Legacies of Braveheart & Rob Roy

 Journey to the county of Stirlingshire, a region where Scotland's destiny was forged centuries ago.
 See where the armies of William Wallace (Braveheart) defeated invading forces from England in 1297, and discover majestic Stirling Castle, site of the crowning of Mary, Queen of Scots.
 Continue west to explore the Trossachs, a scenic landscape of mountains, forests and lochs often called Rob Roy country, for the outlaw and folk hero Rob Roy McGregor.
 Bask in the serenity of Loch Katrine, one of the most picturesque lochs in Scotland, cruising its placid waters aboard the historic ‘Sir Walter Scott.’

 Visit St. Andrews, the Home of Golf

-Venture to the Fife peninsula, and St. Andrews, known as the home of golf.
+Venture to the Kingdom of Fife and St. Andrews, known as the home of golf.
 Stop outside the iconic Royal and Ancient Clubhouse to see the first tee and 18th green of the world-famous Old Course.
 See the evocative ruins of the largest cathedral ever built in Scotland as well as the oldest university in Scotland, where Prince William first met his wife, Kate Middleton, Duchess of Cambridge.
-Next, explore East Neuk of Fife, with its traditional fishing villages.
+Next, explore the coastal East Neuk of Fife, with its traditional fishing villages.

 Whisky Distillery Tours & Tastings